cis350/zuss/README.md

 by running "npm install" (make sure to do this in the backend and frontend folders as well as install general dependencies in the parent directory)

-to run the react app: cd zuss-app > cd src > npm start
+to run the  app: cd backend > node index.js

 *ENVIRONMENT VARIABLES - important!
 Everyone will have to set up their own environment variables to store the database credentials.